agenisea/perplexity-completions-mcp/README.md

 **Security Note**: The default configuration uses Fly.io's internal network (`*.internal`) for private access only.
 No public ports are exposed, making it suitable for secure MCP client connections.

-📖 **For complete deployment instructions, API documentation, and troubleshooting, see [DEPLOYMENT.md](perplexity-search/DEPLOYMENT.md)**
+📖 **For complete deployment instructions, see the Fly.io deployment section below**

-Then configure Claude to use your deployed server:
+Then configure your MCP client to use the deployed server:
 ```json
 {
   "mcpServers": {